KasraMontakhabi/ecommerce-api-tests/README.md

 - `extraHTTPHeaders` are preconfigured for JSON APIs.
 - The suite runs fully in parallel by default with HTML and Allure reporters enabled.

-Authentication credentials and the default base URL are also stored in [`data/testData.json`](data/testData.json).
+Test data and the default base URL are also stored in [`data/testData.json`](data/testData.json).
 Update this file if you need to exercise the suite against a different environment.
-The users spec can additionally read `DJ_USERNAME` and `DJ_PASSWORD` from the environment when present.

 ## Running the Tests